 In the wake of the Great Depression, the federal government began underwriting home mortgage loans.
 Supported by a 1938 set of guidelines created by the Federal Housing Administration in order to establish how these loans would be distributed, this act led to a process that NAR now recognizes was discriminatory against nonwhite neighborhoods.

-“It’s really important that we know the history of segregation,” says Fred Underwood, NAR’s director of diversity and inclusion.
+“It’s really important that we know the history of segregation,” says Fred Underwood, NAR’s long-standing director of diversity and inclusion.
 “As an industry and an organization, we have to understand why these housing patterns still exist … so that we can do a better job of addressing them.”

 The practice has been illegal for 50-plus years, but because of the deep disadvantage that minority communities have been put under during that time, much work remains to be done.
 A 2021 NAR report titled “A Snapshot of Race and Home Buying in America” states that “The homeownership rate for Black Americans dropped in 2019 compared to 2009, the group most affected by declines in homeownership rates before, during, and after the Great Recession.”
 Casting an even wider net on the work that remains, the report shows that homeownership rates for white Americans have consistently stayed at 70% in the last few years.
 In the same time, the rate for Black Americans has been around 41%, while the rate for Hispanic Americans held slightly above 47% and the rate for Asian Americans, above 59%.